Samiuddinkhan07/dice-game/README.md

 ### Styled Components

-This project utilizes Styled Components for styling.
+<p>This project utilizes Styled Components for styling.
 Styled Components is a popular CSS-in-JS library that allows you to write actual CSS code to style your React components.
 It offers a seamless way to manage styles within your application.
 You can find the styled components used throughout the project in the src directory, specifically within the components folder.
-Styling is modular and component-specific, making it easy to maintain and extend.
+Styling is modular and component-specific, making it easy to maintain and extend.</p>
 =======